The Oregon Golf Association is one of six amateur golf associations in the U.S. that owns and/or operates a for-profit public golf course.

 From the start, the purpose for having the OGA Golf Course was to help reduce demands of hosting OGA and Junior Golf Championships on golf facilities across the region.
 That has become increasingly more important as the OGA and Oregon Junior Golf 501(c)(3) present more than 100 days of competition and more than 10,000 rounds of competitive golf for players ranging eight years old and beyond.

 The OGA Golf Course, located just 30 miles south of downtown Portland, opened its first nine holes in 1994, adding a second nine in 1996.
 For over 20 years, the facility has catered to the public and has dedicated itself on developing the next generation of golfers and presenting current golfers of all abilities opportunities to play, compete and have fun.

 Designed by Bill Robinson, the OGA Golf Course also has a full-service practice facility.
 Player development for all ages include:

-The OGA Golf Course recently hosted a day of golf with local veterans on Sept.
-12. The VA is partnering with the Professional Golf Association (PGA) to bring a specialized golf program to disabled Veterans.
+The OGA Golf Course hosted a day of golf with local veterans on Sept.
+12, 2018.
+The VA has partnered with the Professional Golf Association (PGA) to bring a specialized golf program to disabled Veterans.
 This is a therapeutic program to aid in the rehabilitation process.

 The purpose of the program is to help Veterans assimilate back into their communities through the social interaction the game of golf provides.
 Led by PGA professionals – certified in golf instruction for Veterans with disabilities Veterans – will provide Veterans with the opportunity to learn the basic swing techniques.
 This clinic is held at the Oregon Golf Association Course in Woodburn, Oregon, and is a one day clinic.
 Veterans are broken down into small groups at the driving range stall and the Golf Professionals provide 1:1 instruction throughout the day teaching them the basic swing techniques, or assisting them to perfect their current swing.